A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: INTRODUCTION

-\textbf{Contributions. } This paper presents two new similarity measures between probability distributions that leverage the interesting features of data depths.
-These new measures are studied at the lense of the properties we stated previously, yielding the following contributions:
+This paper presents a new discrepancy measure between probability distributions, well-defined for non-overlapping supports, that leverages the interesting features of data depths.
+This measure is studied through the lens of the previously stated properties, yielding the contributions listed below.

-\begin{itemize} \item Two new pseudo-metrics between probability distributions involving data depth and their upper-level sets are introduced.
-We show that they are pseudo-metrics in general and exhibit cases where they define a distance.
-Their good behaviors w.r.t. major transformation groups are depicted.
-Both pseudo-metrics are well-defined for distributions with non-overlapping support.

-\item Given empirical distributions, conditions under which strong consistency is respected are put forward.
-Convergence rates, which do not suffer from the curse of dimension, are provided for both measures when associated with Halfspace Depth.
+\textbf{Contributions: } \begin{itemize} \item A new discrepancy measure between probability distributions involving the upper-level sets of data depth is introduced.
+We show that this measure defines a pseudo-metric in general.
+Its good behavior regarding major transformation groups, as well as its ability to factor out translations, are depicted.
+Its robustness is investigated through the concept of finite sample breakdown point. \item An efficient approximation of the depth-trimmed regions-based pseudo-metric is proposed for convex depth functions such as halfspace, projection and integrated rank-weighted depths.
+This approximation relies on a nice feature of the Hausdorff distance when computed between convex bodies.

-\item An efficient approximation of the depth-regions based distance for Halfspace/Projection Depth is introduced.
-It relies on a nice feature of the Hausdorff distance when computed between convex bodies.
-The behavior of this algorithm w.r.t. its parameters is investigated through numerical experiments which also highlight the by-design robustness of the depth-regions based distance.
+\item The behavior of this algorithm regarding its parameters is studied through numerical experiments, which also highlight the by-design robustness of the depth-trimmed regions based pseudo-metric.
+Applications to robust clustering of images and automatic evaluation of natural language generation (NLG) show the benefits of this approach when benchmarked with state-of-the-art probability metrics.

-\item We underline and study similarities between our pseudo-metrics and the Wasserstein distance when choosing the Halfspace Depth.

 \end{itemize}